backdrop-contrib/customerror/README.txt

 Since the error pages are not real nodes, they do not belong a category term, and hence will not show up in node listings.

+It also allows the site admin to setup redirects for 404s.
+For example if you had a page called foo and a page called xyz, then you moved them to a page called bar, and abc respectively, you can setup a redirect pair
+of:

+  ^foo$ bar
+  ^xyz$ abc

+Users trying to access example.com/foo will be transparently redirected to example.com/bar.

 Features
 --------
 * Configurable page title and descriptions.